sforsayeth/OzSTAR-User-Guide/docs/source/2-ozstar/torque-vs-slurm.rst

 If so, please note that OzSTAR makes use of the Simple Linux Utility For Resource Management (Slurm).

 To ease your transition from one model to the other, you can find a list of equivalencies (where applicable) below.
-Also, yhe Slurm developers maintain a ‘Rosetta stone of Workload manager‘ which gives the correspondences between the options of several job schedulers.
+Also, the Slurm developers maintain a ‘Rosetta stone of Workload manager‘ which gives the correspondences between the options of several job schedulers.
 You can access the `PDF here <https://slurm.schedmd.com/rosetta.pdf>`__.

 Torque/Moab vs Slurm Environment Variables
 --------------------------------------------------------------------------------